Wolf Trap National Park for the Performing Arts: 1982 Filene Center fire

-Wolf Trap in the Twenty-First Century
+21st century

-Wolf Trap hosts an average of 95 to 97 shows during its performance season, which runs from late May to early September.
-However, due to fewer artists touring in 2009, Wolf Trap only held 86 performances and reported a revenue decrease of about ten percent.
+In the years running up to 2009, Wolf Trap hosted an average of 96 shows during its performance season, which runs from late May to early September.
+However, because fewer artists toured in 2009, Wolf Trap only held 86 performances and reported a revenue decrease of about ten percent.

 On September 24, 2011, in conjunction with National Public Lands Day and First Lady Michelle Obama's Let's Move! campaign, Wolf Trap held its first annual "Let's Move with Music at Wolf Trap!" event.

-After touring for 16 years in North America, Riverdance had its final US performance on July 17, 2012, at Wolf Trap.
+After touring for sixteen years in North America, Riverdance had its final U.S. performance on July 17, 2012, at Wolf Trap.

+Free tickets to secretary of the interior

+The secretary of the interior has for decades been given eight free tickets for every event at Wolf Trap by the Wolf Trap Foundation.

+This came to public light in a September 4, 2018, report by the Office of Inspector General for the Department of the Interior.
+The benefit was worth about $43,000 per year at the time of the report.
+The report raised ethics concerns about the tickets, since United States law generally prohibits government employees from receiving gifts.
+The inspector general's office recommended a review of the setup by ethics officials within the agency, and the department agreed to conduct the review.